-We will require substantial additional funding.
-If we are unable to raise capital when needed, or on attractive terms, we could be forced to delay, reduce, or eliminate our research or drug development programs or any future commercialization efforts.
+We may require substantial additional funding.
+If we are unable to raise capital when needed, or on attractive terms, we could be forced to delay, reduce, or eliminate our research or drug development programs or commercialization efforts.

-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance our drug candidates, ripretinib, DCC-3014, rebastinib, and DCC-3116, and seek to identify lead drug candidates in our discovery programs.
-We expect increased expenses as we continue our research and development and initiate additional clinical trials and establish arrangements with third parties for the manufacture of clinical and commercial supplies of and seek marketing approval for our lead program and our other drug candidates.
-In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales, and distribution.
+We expect to incur significant expenses in connection with our ongoing activities, particularly as we commercialize QINLOCK and advance additional indications for QINLOCK, and our drug candidates, DCC-3014, rebastinib, and DCC-3116, and seek to identify lead drug candidates in our discovery programs.
+We expect increased expenses as we continue our research and development and initiate additional clinical trials and establish arrangements with third parties for the manufacture of clinical supplies of and seek marketing approval for our drug candidates.
+In addition, we expect to incur significant commercialization costs and expenses related to product manufacturing, marketing, sales, and distribution of QINLOCK and any current or future drug candidate for which we receive marketing approval.
 Furthermore, we expect to continue to incur costs associated with operating as a public company.

 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed, or on attractive terms, we could be forced to delay, reduce, or eliminate our research or drug development programs or any future commercialization efforts.
+If we are unable to raise capital when needed, or on attractive terms, we could be forced to delay, reduce, or eliminate our research or drug development programs or our commercialization efforts.

-We believe that our cash, cash equivalents, and marketable securities as of March 31, 2020 will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
-This excludes any potential milestone payments, royalty payments, or payments for external manufacturing services, if any, that we may receive pursuant to our license and supply agreements with Zai.
+We believe that our cash, cash equivalents, and marketable securities as of June 30, 2020, together with anticipated product revenues, but excluding any potential future milestone payments or other payments under our collaboration or license agreements, if any, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.